FIFA picks 2026 World Cup cities, predicts US `No 1 sport' - WHIZ News

 Met Life Stadium in East Rutherford, New Jersey, and Gillette Stadium in Foxborough, Massachusetts, replaced torn-down sites that were adjacent, Giants Stadium and Foxboro Stadium.

-Three U.S. venues have retractable roofs and Atlanta has a fixed roof.
+Three U.S. venues have retractable roofs and SoFi has a fixed roof.
 All of the U.S. stadiums but Miami and Kansas City opened in 2002 or later.

 Venues have a broader array of pricey seats than in 1994 — the bid book listed a total of 3,757 luxury suites and 76,317 club seats, even before the opening of SoFi, which hosted this year’s Super Bowl.